Nikki Webster: 2005–present

 season 2 of Dancing with the Stars.
-She was criticized for having an "unfair advantage" over other dancers because of her previous dancing experience.
+She was criticised for having an "unfair advantage" over other dancers because of her previous dancing experience.
 Webster and dance partner Sasha Farber were eliminated in week six of the series after judge Todd McKenney gave them a score of one out of 10.
 Webster appeared on the May 2005 cover of FHM after the magazine approached her to do the shoot as a celebration of turning 18.
 She was voted #7 in the FHM Australia 100 Sexiest Women 2005 list.
 Webster also appeared in one episode of Australian TV series Thank God You're Here as a cast member.

 In 2006, Webster stated in interviews that she was living and working in Nashville, United States, writing with well-known writers working on her new album.
 It was also revealed she headed to Los Angeles to develop a new style of music heading for a more mature pop sound.
 In 2006, she modelled for the cover of Zoo Weekly to celebrate her 19th birthday.

 In May 2007, Webster played the lead role of Sheila in a Perth production of the rock musical Hair along with Rob Mills and Cosima De Vito.
 In September 2007, Webster raised eyebrows by performing as a wind-up doll at the Sydney gay and lesbian dance party Sleaze Ball.
 This and her October 2006 photoshoot appearance in men's magazine FHM were seen as an attempt to mature her image, but attracted wide ridicule given her previous role in the 2000 Olympics.
 Webster regularly appeared on the show 20 to 1.

 In January 2008, Webster announced she would be opening a performing arts school in February with brother Scott in a bid to help young people get into the industry.
 In January 2012 they opened a second school on the Central Coast, NSW.
 It was announced in May 2009 that Nikki was set to release her first new single in five years, "Devilicious", on 12 June.
 She performed "Devilicious" on The Morning Show in August 2009 in order to promote the single.

 Webster made a guest appearance on 15 July 2009 episode of The Chaser's War on Everything, in a music video parody of the Barack Obama viral video "Yes We Can", the parody based on Kevin Rudd's speeches.

 In February 2010, Webster and her brother Scott opened a talent and modeling agency for kids, Talent @ Nikki Webster.

 Webster had a role in the 2012 independent feature Circle of Lies.